 Are you in awe of Monument Valley, the iconic symbol of American southwest?
 Wondering if there are similar eye-popping places nearby?
 Look no further—here’s a list of must-see attractions near Monument Valley.

 Monument Valley Navajo Tribal park is known for the towering red rock sandstone buttes.
-It is located on the Arizona-Utah border within the Navajo Nation Reservation.
+Located on the Arizona-Utah border Monument Valley lies within the Navajo Nation Reservation.

 Must see natural attractions near Monument Valley

 Have you seen the movie Forrest Gump?
 Do you remember the scene where Forrest stops running?
 That’s highway 163.
 And that particular area is just a 20 minute drive from Monument Valley visitor center.

 Forrest Gump point, that’s what it’s usually called, is quite a popular stop and you will see why.
 From Forrest Gump point the highway goes straight as far as the eye can see before it turns right into Monument Valley.
 This view is impressive and a great photo-op.
 There are many pull-outs on this highway where you can get that classic shot.

 Since there will be many enthusiastic photographers, be patient and wait for your turn, look for traffic in both directions, and click away.